open-telemetry/opentelemetry-go/bridge/opencensus/README.md

 octrace.DefaultTracer = opencensus.NewTracer(tracer)
 ```

+Be sure to set the `Tracer` name to your instrumentation package name instead of `"bridge"`.

 ### Incompatibilities

 OpenCensus and OpenTelemetry APIs are not entirely compatible.
 If the bridge finds any incompatibilities, it will log them.
-Incompabitilities include:
+Incompatibilities include:

 * Custom OpenCensus Samplers specified during StartSpan are ignored.
 * Links cannot be added to OpenCensus spans.